Bright Leaf Pictures presents

 The Quiet Diplomat film team at the new york city screening

-In honor of the 80th anniversary of the signing of the UN Charter, join us for a special screening at the very site where it was signed.
+We honored the 80th anniversary of the signing of the UN Charter with a special screening at the site where it was signed.

-The screening will be followed by a Q&A with the director and producers of The Quiet Diplomat.
+The screening was followed by a Q&A with the director and producers of The Quiet Diplomat.

 Presented as part of the Charter Day celebration and sponsored by UNA-San Francisco, UNA-Mid Peninsula, Bright Leaf Pictures, Veterans for Peace, and Urban Angels, this event honors the legacy of global diplomacy.
 Reserve your seat and be part of a memorable evening.